jenkiim/portfolio-jennifer/docs/assignments/assignment1.md

 - What kind of controversial topics are you interested in or have a strong opinion in?

 ## Interview Plan
+I plan to write notes as the interview takes place and look up often to observe that kinds of expression my interviewee makes and what behaviors they exhibit when I ask my questions.
+To help with this, I also plan to record my interviews and add more to my notes later.

 ## Write Up for Interviewee 1
 - **What are some hobbies you have?**